Ecdosis/TILT2/README.md

 TILT in standalone form runs on TCP port 8082, so this should be free of other applications listening on that port.
 As a webapp within Tomcat it runs on whatever port Tomcat runs on.
-In that case,andif Tomcat was running on port 8080, then the proxy line should be altered to:
+In that case, and if Tomcat was running on port 8080, then the proxy line should be altered to:

 ProxyPass /tilt/ http://localhost:8080/tilt/ retry=0